-- Athlete is screened by an MD untrained in biomechanics via State Athletic Association mandated sports physical.
+- An athlete is screened by an MD untrained in biomechanics via State Athletic Association mandated sports physical.
 State Athletic Association is guided by other medical physicians.

-- Athlete becomes injured and Athletic trainer employed by Sports Med Group then refers athlete to Sports Med Orthopedic Surgery Center for evaluation of only the injured area.
+- The athlete becomes injured and Athletic trainer employed by Sports Med Group then refers the athlete to Sports Med Orthopedic Surgery Center for evaluation of only the injured area.

-- Athlete is sent to affiliated hospital if no inpatient evaluative services are in-house.
+- The athlete is sent to the affiliated hospital if no inpatient evaluative services are in-house.

-- Athlete is “rehabilitated” by Sports Med Orthopedic Surgery Center or affiliate with focus on only the injured part per insurance guidelines.
+- The athlete is “rehabilitated” by Sports Med Orthopedic Surgery Center or affiliate with a focus on only the injured part per insurance guidelines.

-- Athlete is released to play with a stronger crooked / non-corrected dysfunction which may lead to a more severe injury at a future date resulting in potential loss of scholarship.
+- The athlete is released to play with a stronger crooked / non-corrected dysfunction which may lead to a more severe injury at a future date resulting in potential loss of scholarship.

-One of the most simple approaches to prevention is a well established evaluation process which includes Chiropractic assessment measures.
-In our office this not only begins with a thorough examination, but the use of radiographs also known as x-rays which are becoming less utilized over the years.
+One of the most simple approaches to prevention is a well-established evaluation process which includes chiropractic assessment measures.
+In our office, this not only begins with a thorough chiropractic examination but the use of radiographs also known as x-rays which are becoming less utilized over the years.
 Insurance companies use a recently published paper that dispels the use of x-rays due to a “lack of correlation” between the patient and the diagnosis.
-We now see a significant decrease of the use of radiographic services in Chiropractic offices as well with citation of risk to benefit ratios which has been embrace by even the USOC Medical center.
+We now see a significant decrease of the use of radiographic services in Chiropractic offices as well with citation of risk to benefit ratios which have been embraced by even the USOC Medical Center.
 The perspective in our office and this text is that the “Lack of ability for critical clinical thinking and case correlation by an individual practitioner or a group of specified practitioners does not suggest a lack of clinical appropriateness or need for x-rays but rather a lack of skill in assessment.”
-Proper biomechanical assessment by those trained in analysis can be the tipping point in reduction of athlete injury if used appropriately.
+Proper biomechanical assessment by those trained in analysis can be the tipping point in the reduction of athlete injury if used appropriately.
 Even the American College of Sports Medicine understands the necessity of appropriate biomechanical assessments and admits that there is a severe lack of their usage in contemporary sports medicine!

 Dr. McDougle Sports Chiropractic Neuromechanical Concept

-Over the years Dr. McDougle has continued to develop relationships with some of the most phenomenal Chiropractic Doctors in California which represent both UCLA [Dr. Brian Campbell] and USC [Dr. Eric Blum] as well as the U.S. Olymipic Committee and USA Swimming.
+Over the years Dr. McDougle has continued to develop relationships with some of the most phenomenal Chiropractic Doctors in California which represent both UCLA [Dr. Brian Campbell] and USC [Dr. Eric Blum] as well as the U.S. Olympic Committee and USA Swimming.
 Doctors such as these have embraced the work of Dr. McDougle and have added his concepts to their practices resulting in a higher level of performance for their athletes and patients.
-Unfortunately, Indiana has not as been slow to add Doctors of Chiropractic to their healthcare team approach and so many kids have missed their opportunity to succeed at a higher level due to needless injuries and reduced function.
+Unfortunately, Indiana has been slow to add doctors of chiropractic to their healthcare team approach and so many kids have missed their opportunity to succeed at a higher level due to needless injuries and reduced function.

 Dr. McDougle has had post-graduate training in Sports Medicine through the Certified Chiropractic Sports Physician program.